qua-platform/py-qua-tools/qualang_tools/multi_user/README.md

-# Multi user tools
+# Multi-user tools

 This subpackage contains tools to be used when multiple users need to work on the same QOP, and the queue functionality is insufficient since these users need to work with different QMs or configs that share resources.

-Currently it contains a single method, `qm_session`, that allows a user to _try_ to open a quantum machine, and if it is not possible since its resources are currently in use, wait for them to free up.
+Currently, it contains a single method, `qm_session`, that allows a user to _try_ to open a quantum machine, and if it is not possible since its resources are currently in use, wait for them to free up.
 This is done by repeatedly polling the QM manager.